 ABOUT SOUL CITY

 Soul City has been packing dance floors since the band was first formed in 1988.
-Much of the band's time is spent traveling throughout the New England area, bringing high-energy performances, 4-part vocal harmonies, driving grooves, and the only 4-piece horn section in Boston, to all different types of events across many states.
+Much of the band's time is spent traveling throughout the New England area, bringing high-energy performances, 4-part vocal harmonies, driving grooves, and the unique 4-piece horn section in Boston, to all different types of events across many states.
 While performing mostly weddings throughout the year, Soul City is also a regular attraction in the Boston area, performing for numerous Boston city concerts, as well as other area festivals and concert series.

 You will dance.
 Resistance is futile.